-Typical areas to focus on for compliance will be the assessment of the outpatient CDI program which will identify areas of opportunity for the providers.
+Typical areas to focus on for compliance will be the assessment of the outpatient Clinical Documentation Improvement (CDI) program which will identify areas of opportunity for the providers.
 Annual coding audits and charge capture audits will highlight areas where charges are either missed or assigned inaccurately.
 Denial reports will also point to areas where education and monitoring efforts should be focused.

 The bottom line: We recommend a clear understanding of expectations and roles regarding these mid-cycle functions be outlined in writing and communicated to key individuals.
 Don’t assume that once a policy is written or a system is implemented, all is functioning accurately.
 Validate that these systems and processes are working as expected.
 Highlight that finance is a partner with the clinical areas in this endeavor to capture charges, be in compliance and ultimately, achieve success across the organization.